List of content you will read in this article:

 - System administrators often use it to keep track of events like log file entries, disk usage, or system performance metrics, as well as to observe the progress of long-running processes or scripts.

 - Some of the main advantages of using the watch command include its ability to save time and simplify tasks by reducing manual intervention and allowing for real-time monitoring of multiple processes.
+When you buy linux vps, it is important to consider factors such as the level of technical support provided, the security measures in place, and the cost of the hosting plan. we offer you best services.

 What is the Linux Watch command used for?